sourcegraph-testing/gitpod/install/kots/README.md

 # Development

-> tl;dr the `make` command will build and push a release to your development channel
+> tl;dr the `make` command will build and push a release to thy development channel

 ## Authentication